bicCluster/learning-cluster/HBase.md

 For more hbase shell command, you may refer to [this](https://learnhbase.wordpress.com/2013/03/02/hbase-shell-commands/)

 ## Test Example Code
--We use the example code provided [here](https://github.com/CodeMySky/hbase-hortonworks).
+-You can use the example project provided [here](https://github.com/CodeMySky/hbase-hortonworks).
+To run your own implementation, replace the java files in hbase-hortonworks-master\src\main\java with your own.
 -First, replace the configuration file in `src/resources` by the setting download from "HBase -> "Service Actions" -> "Download Client Configuration" in Ambari.
-Then run:
+-Then run:
 `compile.sh`